mila-developer/mila-developer/README.md

  # Hello everyone! 🤗

 I'm Camila, from Brazil and living in Portugal actually. <br>
-I'm a Computer Engineering student that has been focused on FullStack Developer. <br>
+I'm a Computer Engineering student that has been focused on FrontEnd Developer. <br>

 ### 👩‍💻 Being a developer is a journey where a next stop is the solution to a problem.

 - 📍 From Rio de Janeiro | Living in Lisbon
-- 👩🏼‍💻 FrontEnd Developer at Top Academy
+- 👩🏼‍💻 FrontEnd Developer
 - 🌍 Exploring the technological and real world

 ### Connect with me 👇